OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     ```

     The browser will open up [localhost:8080](http://localhost:8080).

+### Use the App

+1. Check the validators are running

+    You should see the following output from docker-compose at the very end of
+    the log:

+    ```
+    arb-validator-coordinator_1  | Leader is creating VM
+    arb-validator-coordinator_1  | Got wait request
+    arb-validator-coordinator_1  | 2019/05/13 03:18:46 http: TLS handshake error from 172.19.0.3:40065: EOF
+    arb-validator-coordinator_1  | 2019/05/13 03:18:47 http: TLS handshake error from 172.19.0.4:38229: EOF
+    arb-validator2_1             | Finished waiting for arb-validator-coordinator:1236...
+    arb-validator-coordinator_1  | Leader serving client
+    arb-validator-coordinator_1  | Leader upgraded client <nil>
+    arb-validator-coordinator_1  | Client registered
+    arb-ethbridge_1              | eth_getTransactionCount
+    arb-validator2_1             | Follower connected to leader <nil>
+    arb-ethbridge_1              | eth_subscribe
+    ...
+    arb-ethbridge_1              | eth_subscribe
+    arb-validator1_1             | Finished waiting for arb-validator-coordinator:1236...
+    arb-validator-coordinator_1  | Leader serving client
+    arb-validator-coordinator_1  | Leader upgraded client <nil>
+    arb-validator-coordinator_1  | Client registered
+    arb-validator-coordinator_1  | Getting PC 0
+    arb-ethbridge_1              | eth_getTransactionCount
+    arb-validator1_1             | Follower connected to leader <nil>
+    arb-ethbridge_1              | eth_subscribe
+    arb-ethbridge_1              | eth_sendRawTransaction
+    arb-ethbridge_1              | eth_subscribe
+    arb-ethbridge_1              |
+    arb-ethbridge_1              |   Transaction: 0x980498aa01a2fb89932dfa14df09fbe0d8c7cc460efc219a00b97fdf1b323887
+    arb-ethbridge_1              |   Gas usage: 292476
+    arb-ethbridge_1              |   Block Number: 18
+    arb-ethbridge_1              |   Block Time: Mon May 13 2019 03:18:52 GMT+0000 (UTC)
+    arb-ethbridge_1              |
+    arb-ethbridge_1              | eth_subscribe
+    ...
+    arb-ethbridge_1              | eth_subscribe
+    ```

+2. Enter number of Fibonacci numbers to generate under "Arbitrum" and "Generate numbers"

+    For example, 50.
+Then you should see:

+    > Executing transaction

+    Followed by:

+    > Successfully generated numbers

+    The Arbitrum contract, compiled from the Fibonacci.sol contract, calculated
+    the first 50 fibonacci numbers.
+These can be looked up at indices 0 to 49.
+    Generating again would lookup N fibonacci numbers from 1 to N. This next
+    sequence can be looked up at indices 50 to N-1.
+This is because the contract
+    stacks the return results in an accumulating fashion instead of overwriting
+    them at index 0 to N.

+3. Lookup a Fibonacci number

+    For exmaple enter 49 under "Lookup numbers".
+This is the 50th fibonacci
+    number and should return the correct result:

+    > 12586269025.

 The next step is porting your own solidity code to an Arbitrum app.